Huzzi-Aliaas/Internship_HB2021/README.md

     an optical event horizon.
   - Needs to be optimized so that computational grid is adequate and total reflection is supported.
+  - see folder numExp02

+### Meeting 07 -- 2021-06-15

+* Discussed how to obtain a cleaned up initial condition
+  - We set up an NSE soliton and propagate it subject to nonzero beta3.
+We then propagate until the soliton sheds off its radiative dress and filter out the localized state.
+We use this localized state to represent a "cleaned up" soliton in subsequently designed initial conditions.
+  - see folder numExp03

+### Meeting 08 -- 2021-06-18

+* Discussed how to obtain spectrograms
+  - We discussed spectograms as Fourier transforms of localized signals
+  - We used the "convert" tool of the imagemagick library to assemble many png-files into an animated gif
+  - see folder numExp04